explosion/spacy-course/README.md

 Jupyter/Binder.
 See the "[Usage & API](#-usage--api)" section below for more details.

+**Why the different licenses?** The source of the app, UI components and Gatsby framework for building interactive courses is licensed as MIT, like pretty much all of my open-source software.
+The course materials themselves (slides and chapters), are licensed under CC BY-NC.
+This means that you can use them freely – you just can't make money off them.

 ## 🎛 Usage & API

 I mostly built this project for my own course, but it should be very easy to